HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 ## Accessing the container images

 You can access the HCL Workload Automation chart and container images from the Entitled Registry.
-See [Create the secret](#createthesecret) for more information about accessing the registry.
+See [Create the secret](#create-the-secret) for more information about accessing the registry.
 The images are as follows:

-* hclcr.io/wa/hcl-workload-automation-agent-dynamic:9.5.0.02.20200727
+* hclcr.io/wa/hcl-workload-automation-agent-dynamic:9.5.0.03.20201228
-* hclcr.io/wa/hcl-workload-automation-server:9.5.0.02.20200727
+* hclcr.io/wa/hcl-workload-automation-server:9.5.0.03.20201228
-* hclcr.io/wa/hcl-workload-automation-console:9.5.0.02.20200727
+* hclcr.io/wa/hcl-workload-automation-console:9.5.0.03.20201228

 ## Prerequisites